Titan submersible implosion: The Titan submersible

 OceanGate claimed on its website as of 2023 that Titan was "designed and engineered by OceanGate Inc. in collaboration [with] experts from NASA, Boeing, and the University of Washington" (UW).
 A 1/3-scale model of the Cyclops 2 pressure vessel was built and tested at the Applied Physics Laboratory (APL) at UW; the model was able to sustain a pressure of 4285 psi, corresponding to a depth of about 3000 m.
-After the disappearance of Titan in 2023, these earlier associates disclaimed involvement with the Titan project.
+After the disappearance of Titan in 2023, earlier associates disclaimed involvement with the Titan project.
 UW claimed the APL had no involvement in the "design, engineering, or testing of the Titan submersible".
 A Boeing spokesperson also claimed Boeing "was not a partner on Titan and did not design or build it".
 A NASA spokesperson said that NASA's Marshall Space Flight Center had a Space Act Agreement with OceanGate, but "did not conduct testing and manufacturing via its workforce or facilities".

-It was designed and developed originally in partnership with UW and Boeing, both of which put forth numerous design recommendations and rigorous testing requirements, which Rush ignored, despite prior tests at lower depths resulting in implosions at UW's lab.
-The partnerships dissolved as Rush refused to work within quality standards.
+It was designed and developed originally in partnership with UW and Boeing, both of which put forth numerous design recommendations and rigorous testing requirements, which Rush ignored, despite prior tests at lower depths resulting in implosions at the UW lab.
+These partnerships dissolved as Rush refused to work within quality standards.

 According to OceanGate, the vessel contained monitoring systems to continuously monitor the strength of the hull.
 The vessel had life support for five people for 96 hours.
-There is no GPS underwater; the support ship, which monitored the position of Titan relative to its target, sent text messages to Titan providing distances and directions.
+GPS signals cannot be received underwater; instead, the support ship and Titan used an ultra-short baseline (USBL) acoustic positioning system to determine their relative distance and bearing.
+The same system could be used to send very short text messages between the two craft.

-According to OceanGate, Titan had several backup systems intended to return the vessel to the surface in case of emergency, including ballasts that could be dropped, a balloon, thrusters, and sandbags held by hooks that dissolved after a certain number of hours in saltwater.
-Ideally, this would release the sandbags, allowing the vessel to float to the surface.
+According to OceanGate, Titan had several backup systems intended to return the vessel to the surface in case of emergency, including ballasts that could be dropped, a balloon, thrusters, and sandbags held by hooks designed to dissolve after a certain number of hours in saltwater, releasing the sandbags and allowing the vessel to float to the surface.
 An OceanGate investor explained that if the vessel did not ascend automatically after the elapsed time, those inside could help release the ballast either by tilting the ship back and forth to dislodge it or by using a pneumatic pump to loosen the weights.